jayden-chan/UVEC-Fall-2018/README.md

 When the user sends a message their JWT is parsed to ensure the authenticity of the user and their message is added to an array containing all the messages.

 Every X seconds the frontend requests the list of messages from the server and updates the chatroom with any new messages.

+There is a separate chatroom, one for general purpose use, and another for managers only.
+When a user access the manager chatroom their token if checked.
+If they are a non-manager then the chat is blocked and they are prompted to go back to the login page
 File Overview:

 The project structure is broken into two folders containing the frontend and server.